Iowa City, IA

 Landfill Closures on Windy Days

 Depending upon the direction and speed, windy conditions can provide a challenge for the control of litter in and around the Iowa City Landfill and Recycling Center.
-The Iowa Department of Natural Resources requires that we comply with litter control standards in order to maintain our landfill permit.
-Closing the landfill allows us to contain, control, and pick up wind-blown litter during a wind event.
+The Iowa Department of Natural Resources requires compliance with litter control standards in order to maintain the landfill permit.
+Closing the landfill allows staff to contain, control, and pick up wind-blown litter during a wind event.

 Garbage